ekremyalcin89/gitPullTests/README.md

 # Rick And Morty Database APP
-One of my favorite show Rick and Morty Data Base  app  with rick and morty data api
+One of my favorite show Rick and Morty Data Base  app  with rick and morty data API .

-made with
+Made with,

 * MVVM Architecture
 * Navigation Bar